"A consummate musician and artist with a Hebridean connection, a love for Border Ballads, and a voice to coax the angels down to earth."

 "[Danz] makes an immediate impact on the spectator by her driving, intense assault, cutting through the dross and building passionate melodic constructs.
 It isn’t all blood and guts: she can produce the gentlest, almost inaudible harmonics and shows a deft hand at projecting calm and transparent lines... she attracted attention for the determination and compulsion shown in her performance style… hurtling into the improvised-sounding central line with awesome ferocity."

-Jessica Ipkendanz - known by her professional name Jessica Danz - is an award-winning performer and composer, bringing together contemporary classical and folk-noir elements in an experimental and virtuosic style.
-A vocalist, versatile multi-instrumentalist, improviser and visual artist, she writes and performs solo material for voice, violin and piano as well as creating ensemble works, live scores for theatre, dance and silent film, and solo interdisciplinary works.
+Jessica Ipkendanz - known by her professional name Jessica Danz - is an award-winning performer and composer.
+A vocalist and versatile multi-instrumentalist, she brings together contemporary classical and folk-noir elements to create an experimental, virtuosic style.
+Known for her finely crafted, haunting songwriting, she writes and performs solo material for combinations of voice, violin and piano, as well as creating ensemble works and live scores for theatre, dance and silent film.

-Jessica is one of the recipients of the Muriel Spark 100 Fund: Endless Different Ways Grants awarded by Creative Scotland, and will be writing a new work for string quartet inspired by Spark's poetry.
-The completed work will be premiered at this year's Faclan Festival at An Lanntair.
-Other 2018 projects include the release of a new solo album, and the ongoing development of several solo interdisciplinary projects combining performance, composition and visual art.
+A recent recipient of a Creative Scotland Muriel Spark 100 grant, Jessica is currently writing a new work for violin and string quartet inspired by a selection of Spark's poetry, which will be premiered at this year's Faclan Festival.
+Other 2018 projects include the release of two new solo albums, and the development of a chamber opera.